zaixrx/multicoder/README.md

 # Warning

 ⚠️ Multicoder is currently in preview!
 Things might break but that’s how you know it’s fresh.
-Stay tuned for the public release.
+Stay tuned for the public release, and I'm willing to move the project from websockets to [WebRTC](https://webrtc.org/).

 # Multicoder